 Filing a suit quickly is beneficial because evidence can be lost through the passage of time, and it is important to ensure that the proper defendants are sued.
 Attorneys also have more time to build solid cases and contact relevant parties if the facts are presented to them promptly after the accident.

 Those who suffer serious harm are placed under a great deal of stress, not only physically but emotionally and financially.
 Family members feel helpless watching loved ones suffer from injuries caused by the reckless conduct of another.
 If the injured party cannot work, money becomes a critical issue, especially if future wages will be impacted.
 A person may not be able to engage in marital relations or perform daily tasks.
 In severe cases, an individual may be disfigured and require ongoing therapy or rehabilitation to recover.

 A State College personal injury attorney could review medical records, police reports, and witness statements to help determine a fair recovery that the injured party will need to carry on with life.
 This could include medical costs, lost wages, pain and suffering, and funeral expenses in the event of wrongful death.

-Negligence occurs when a person acts carelessly and not as the reasonable person would conduct himself in that situation.
+Negligence occurs when a person acts carelessly and not as a reasonable person would conduct himself in that situation.
 Pennsylvania follows the doctrine of modified contributory negligence, which means that a claimant can be found partially at fault for his or her injury and still collect damages from the other party.
 However, the claimant must be no more than 50 percent at-fault for the accident.
 If the claimant is 51 percent or more at fault, then no recovery can be made.
 The amount of the award will be reduced by the amount the court deems the plaintiff was negligent.
-A State College attorney could examine evidence of the personal injury to help determine a claimant’s degree of fault.
+A skilled State College injury lawyer could examine evidence of the case to help determine a claimant’s degree of fault.